Listen to an audio file of this tool.

 Why Rules About Alcohol?

-Whether it’s discovering the liquor cabinet has been opened by your curious eleven-year-old or arguing over attending a friend’s unsupervised party with your fourteen-year-old, establishing rules about alcohol can help your family prepare for dealing with challenges cooperatively while building vital skills in your child/teen.
+Whether it’s discovering the liquor cabinet has been opened by your curious eleven-year-old or arguing over your fourteen-year-old attending a friend’s unsupervised party, establishing rules about alcohol can help your family prepare for dealing with challenges cooperatively while building essential skills in your child/teen.

 - help to manage your own stress through your child’s/teen’s many changes;